-Also, if you have clothes that aren’t very old or worn, you can donate these to a charity home or thrift store online or down the road.
+Also, if you have clothes that aren’t very old or worn, you can donate these to a charity home or online thrift store, or second-hand store down the road.
 Remember that these clothes shouldn’t be overly old or worn.
 Also, present unused books and stationery to a local library near you rather than throw them away.

 A final step is to pay attention to the number of items that you buy.
 Before buying a product, ask yourself if you need it.
 Sustainable cleaning entails simple living and minimalism.